enthought/traits/docs/source/traits_user_manual/defining.rst

     account_balance = Float(10.0)

-Most predefined traits are callable, [2]_ and can accept a default value and possibly other arguments; all that are callable can also accept metadata as keyword arguments.
+Most predefined traits are callable [1]_, and can accept a default value and possibly other arguments; all that are callable can also accept metadata as keyword arguments.
 (See :ref:`other-predefined-traits` for information on trait signatures, and see :ref:`trait-metadata` for information on metadata